 Arrange the slices on the pan making sure that you cover all the bottom leaving no empty space.
 For the border, cut in half the sweet potatoes slices to create a 'flat' bottom it will hold better and create a beautiful crust border.

-Spread the cooked spinach all over the sweet potatoes crust.
+Spread the cooked spinach all over the pre baked sweet potatoes crust.
 Set aside.

 In a medium mixing bowl beat the eggs, almond milk and nutmeg.
 Adjust with salt and pepper if desired,.